 Motor carriers, freight brokers and freight forwarders need to provide insurance declarations to the FMCSA before they are granted authority to operate.

 Shopping around is often the key to getting the best value at the lowest price, and this is also true of commercial truck insurance.
-When comparing insurance providers, shoppers should start by making sure each insurer offers the right options, and that their policy limits are suitable.
+When comparing providers, shoppers should start by making sure each insurer offers the right options, and that their policy limits are suitable.

 Additionally, it’s worth learning about the reputations of various insurers.
-Consumer insights firms like JD Power issue statements and rankings related to insurers, and the National Association of Insurance Commissioners keeps a complaint database to display how many complaints insurance companies receive relative to their market share.
+Consumer insights firms like JD Power issue statements and rankings related to insurers, and the National Association of Insurance Commissioners keeps a complaint database to display how many complaints companies receive relative to their market share.
 Online review sites can also be helpful, but it’s important to take reviews with a grain of salt.
 Disgruntled customers are far more likely to post a review than happy customers are.

-Looking at the finances of insurance companies is also helpful because commercial truck insurance covers incidents and accidents that can be very costly.
+Looking at the finances of companies is also helpful because commercial truck insurance covers incidents and accidents that can be very costly.
 The Insurance Information Institute offers tips on how to gauge the financial health of an insurance company, including learning what rating agencies like AM Best, Fitch Ratings and Moody’s have to say.

 We took a number of factors into consideration when selecting and recommending the best available options for commercial truck insurance.